MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-use-setcolumns-to-efficiently-enumerate-items-in-a-folder.md

 - csharp
 ---

-# How to: Use SetColumns to Efficiently Enumerate Items in a Folder
+# Use SetColumns to Efficiently Enumerate Items in a Folder

 This example shows how to improve the performance of enumerating the [Items](https://msdn.microsoft.com/en-us/library/bb645287\(v=office.15\)) collection by using the [SetColumns(String)](https://msdn.microsoft.com/en-us/library/bb610268\(v=office.15\)) method to cache certain properties of each item in the collection.